margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for Grandmama and Dattee
 * Grateful for their friends
 * Grateful for people at the IRC
+* Grateful for the innocence and purity of little children who I have babysit
+* Grateful for kind mothers who love their chidlren
+* Grateful for cool home design
 * Grateful for people from church
 * Grateful for people where I am today
 * Grateful for family members